skip to Main Content

 • Goals

-• People with depression, anxiety, and high levels of stress should seek help and treatment (e.g., therapy, medication, meditation, and other strategies)
+• People with depression, anxiety, and elevated levels of stress should seek help and treatment (e.g., therapy, medication, meditation, and other strategies).

-• There are many ways to reduce stress and prioritize your mental health and wellness, such as:
+• There are ways to reduce stress and prioritize your mental health and wellness, such as:

 • Exercise